-A couple has been arrested after stealing the entire contents of a hotel room in Swansea - including the pictures hanging on the wall.
+Couple steals contents of hotel room in Swansea - including pictures on wall

 Laura Barnett, 25, from Cwmavon, booked the Ospreys room at Morgans hotel in Swansea to celebrate her husband Christopher's birthday.